centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

   Warn users of potential upcoming or current issues, e.g. a weather warning.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-standout

+> The ns-standout component's purpose is to draw attention to important information that the user will need to know.

+Use the ns-standout component to make information stand out from a page and to visually differentiate a concise block of text from the content that surrounds it, for example:

+Quotes (as in prices)
+Call-outs
+Examples
+Additional information about the page
+Emergency information